The Pinky and Perky Show

 The Pinky and Perky Show is a 2008 revival of Pinky and Perky.
 It stars the two anthropomorphic pigs.
-It is in full CGI and produced by method Films, Picture Production Company, Telegael and in association with Pinky and Perky Enterprises.
+It is in full CGI and produced by Method Films and Picture Production Company, and in association with Pinky and Perky Enterprises.
 52 episodes were produced.

 Plot

 The show stars the Pigs named Pinky and Perky, together they run their children's show called The Pinky and Perky Show.
 Together they handle different situations whether being bringing a band back together, trying to get the most stickers and even finding lost treasure.
 Pinky is the kind hearted pig and animator of the cartoon "The Adventures of Power Pig and Porker" while his other brother Perky is spoilt and takes things for granted.

 Setting

 Unlike the original puppet series, the show is set in a world of anthropomorphic animals, such as K.T., a cat who serves as the show organizer; Wilberforce, a turtle who works as the security guard; Vera, a fox who hosts a morning show; and Eric, a dog who serves as Vera's co-host.
 Each episode takes place in the PPCTV Studio.